-In 1986 I completed two years of intensive study in the Northern European tradition of fine furniture building and design with James Krenov at the internationally-recognized College of the Redwoods Fine Woodworking Program.
-Since then I have built acoustic guitars, designed and built fine furniture, written a well-regarded book on fine woodworking, and taught fine woodworking at college campuses and craft centers across the country.
-My work has been exhibited at top-tier galleries and craft shows, been featured in magazines, and is part of the permanent collection of the West Virginia Department of Culture and History.
-If you are interested in my work before violin making, visit my archive web site: www.davidfinck.com.
+My woodworking career began in 1986 after completing two years of intensive study with James Krenov at the internationally-recognized College of the Redwoods Fine Woodworking Program.
+This training provided a solid grounding in the Northern European tradition of fine furniture building as well as Krenov’s personal approach to design.
+Since then I have designed and built fine furniture, made acoustic guitars, written a book on fine woodworking, and taught woodworking at college campuses and craft centers across the country.
+If you are interested in my work before violin making, visit this web site: www.davidfinck.com.

-My personal story is story about endings and beginnings, father and son, completing one circle and starting another.
+My personal story is about endings and beginnings, father and son, completing one circle and starting another.
 It’s about why I do what I do.
 Creativity and artistry thread through my family history.
 One grandmother was a dancer and conservatory-trained pianist, the other a talented sculptor.
-My grandfather was a leading director in Yiddish theater in Baltimore.
-My mother is an artist and a poet.
+My grandfather was a leading director in Yiddish theater in Baltimore; my mother is an artist and a poet.

 Henry Finck, my father, was a craftsman in leather, weaving, and wood.
-He began his violin studies at thirteen, at which time he was already an avid woodworker with an entrepreneurial bent.
+He began violin studies at thirteen, at which time he was already a precocious woodworker with an entrepreneurial bent.
 He had purchased an industrial-quality jigsaw and started reproducing gingerbread trim for Victorian homes in his Baltimore neighborhood.
 His woodworking and musical interests combined when he made the ambitious decision to one day build a violin.

 I was ten when my father began planning his violin building quest.
 At first I was puzzled when he told me he would first build a guitar, then a viol da gamba, and then, finally, like an assault on Everest, the violin.
 Why not just build the violin, I wondered?
 Of course, I wasn’t grasping the benefits of building skill upon skill that this sequence offered.
 Progress was slow, however.
 My father had a lot on his plate with three children and a day-job as a professor of anatomy at the University of Pittsburgh.
 In time the guitar was built, but the viol da gamba was only half-completed at the time of his death, and the violin was a dream never realized…